Trace regularity for biharmonic evolution equations with Caputo derivatives: Abstract

 \section{Abstract}

-Our goal is to establish a hidden regularity result for solutions of time fractional Petrovsky system where the Caputo fractional derivative is of order $\alpha\in(1,2)$.
+Our goal is to establish a hidden regularity result for solutions of time fractional Petrovsky system.
+The order $\alpha$ of the Caputo fractional derivative belongs to the interval $(1,2)$.
 We achieve such result for a suitable class of weak solutions.

 {\bf Keywords:} fractional equations, Petrovsky system, Riemann--Liouville fractional integral, hidden regularity.

 {\bf Mathematics Subject Classification}: 26A33, 35D30.